 Even if you’re looking forward to the certitude of having your divorce finalized, the process is never fun, easy, or fast.
 According to relationship and marriage expert Dr. John Gottman, couples wait an average of six years of being unhappy before doing something about it.
 So by the time you decide to divorce, you’re likely into the better half of a decade with a discontented relationship.
 And that’s before you’ve even filed.

-But even after you’ve filed for a divorce, finalizing it can take time.
+But how long does divorce take?
+Even after you’ve filed for a divorce, finalizing it can take time.
 The steps of processing and finalizing a divorce vary state by state, and it largely depends on how easily you and your soon-to-be-ex come to agreements.
 There are ways, however, to speed up the process.
-Here are some things to keep in mind.
+Here’s what to know about filing for divorce, the time it normally takes to finally be done, and some points to keep in mind about the process.

 Pro tip: don’t play dumb and try to hide money during divorce settlements.
 That’s an awful (and illegal) idea — and just opens you up to more than you probably bargained for.
 Couples who muddy the waters with undisclosed finances and alimony claims often end up spending more than anticipated in lawyer fees.

 Olson says she recently worked with a couple who spent somewhere between $30,000 and $60,000 in lawyer fees while trying find out how much money the other had and it created an intense conflict.
 “They finally realized that could’ve bought two cars with the money they spent trying to get money from the other before coming to a compromise with a mediator and finding a less costly way more amicable, solution-oriented, and child-focused way that met the needs of their family and made sure that their children have the necessities to grow up healthy and happy,” Olson says.